 PRISMA’s GESI Approach and Strategy

 From a Market Systems Development (MSD) perspective, it often makes business sense to engage females, who already account for a large proportion of the agricultural workforce, as well as other neglected market segments.
 Not pursuing GESI inclusive practices and ignoring up to 50% of the population could mean missing out on significant business opportunities and untapped market potential.

 PRISMA extends its GESI strategy by mapping the behaviours of different social and economic consumer segments through heavy emphasis on consumer research.
 The GESI approach and strategy has evolved upon the basis of recognising women, poorer men, the young or elderly, people with disabilities, and ethnic minority groups as different consumer segments for our partners.

 PRISMA promotes a commercially-driven, evidence-based approach to GESI.
 We believe that consistent and strategic use of GESI market intelligence can lead to improved GESI outcomes and also improved program and business partner outcomes.

 At the core of what we do at PRISMA is our commitment to drive sustainable market innovation by developing new business models that are supported by strong commercially viable business cases.
 This is no different when working on GESI.
-Where there is a GESI business case, we will focus on providing evidence to convince business partners that women, PWDs, youth, and/or indigenous people are critical market players and on helping partners to reorientate their business and marketing approaches to recognise the commercial benefits from engaging these neglected market segments (e.g. through hiring women sales agents or targeting PWDs in marketing and GAP training to increase access of information to these segments).
+Where there is a GESI business case, we will focus on providing evidence to convince business partners that women, people with disabilities, youth, and/or indigenous people are critical market players and on helping partners to reorientate their business and marketing approaches to recognise the commercial benefits from engaging these neglected market segments (e.g. through hiring women sales agents or targeting people with disabilities in marketing and GAP training to increase access of information to these segments).